 Prior to enacting the Fair Labor Standards Act in 1938, the United States didn’t have a minimum wage.
 Employers could pay their workers whatever rate they chose.
 Since enacting the law, however, the federal and state governments have dictated a minimum wage to employers.
 While the least acceptable wage is established by the federal government, individual states may require businesses operating within that jurisdiction to adhere to a higher wage requirement.
+Read more about the aspects of employment covered by law and the FLSA Regulations and computing overtime pay.

 Nationally, the minimum wage is $7.25 per hour, and the majority of states do adhere to that hourly rate.
 States with a significantly higher cost of living do try to compensate by also establishing a higher minimum wage.
 California, for instance, has enacted a $10.50 hourly minimum wage.
 While some cities in the state have established a minimum pay rate that’s even higher than the state minimum.
 As of January 1, 2018, the state of California will add a .50 cent increase to their minimum wage.